Levolux provided a golden solar shading solution at the Collaborative Teaching Laboratory in Edgbaston.

 ii) employ its patented thermally broken bracket to tie the system seamlessly back to the glazed curtain walling system;

-iii) pre-assembling the Levolux Infiniti solution off-site to help accelerate the progress of the works.
+iii) pre-assemble the Levolux Infiniti solution off-site to help accelerate the progress of the works at CTL.